Script Examples

 This script is the same as Example 1, but in addition a dialog message box will appear containing the html text in the Message= keyword line.

-The Message= line can either contain a single line of html text or the url of a web page which will be downloaded into the Web Update Wizard message box.
-Web Update Wizard dialog boxes use the Microsoft Internet Exporer web control to render the html.
+The Message= line can either contain a single line of html text or the url of a web page which will be downloaded into the Software Update Wizard message box.
+Software Update Wizard dialog boxes use the Microsoft Internet Explorer web control to render the html.

 Note the use of the <USERNAME> constant, which expands to the name of the logged on user at run time.

-Assuming MyApp.exe was running when the Web Update Wizard update call was made, the user will see the following interactions:
+Assuming MyApp.exe was running when the Software Update Wizard update call was made, the user will see the following interactions:

 1. A dialog containing your Message.